kurianbenoy/Indic-Subtitler/README.md

 ### 1. ML Model

 I am planning to use Meta's Seamless Communication technology which was recently released[git](https://github.com/facebookresearch/seamless_communication).
 I am planning to use seamlessM4T_v2_large model, which supports almost 12 Indic languages [2] by default.
 With this model alone, we can potentially transcribe audio in respective languages and even translate subtitles into other languages.
+In lot of Indic languages, there are fine-tuned Whisper ASR models in respective languages.
+More such models can be found in this Whisper event leaderboard [3].
+I have personally fine-tuned Whisper models in my mother tongue malayalam like [4] and [5].
+So if performance of any language is not found useful, we can switch to one of the Whisper ASR based models.
+Yet one thing to note though is, that Whisper might not be able to support all the languages listed in Seamless.

 **Indic Languages supported with SeamlessM4T**